AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

     - Examples of Time-Sharing OS with explanation

-      - IBM VM/CMS: IBM VM/CMS is a time-sharing operating system that was first introduced in 1972.
-It is still in use today, providing a virtual machine environment that allows multiple users to run their own instances of operating systems and applications.
+      - IBM VM/CMS: IBM VM/CMS is a time-sharing OS that was first introduced in 1972.
+It is still in use today, providing a virtual machine environment that allows multiple users to run their own instances of OS and applications.

-      - TSO (Time Sharing Option): TSO is a time-sharing operating system that was first introduced in the 1960s by IBM for the IBM System/360 mainframe computer.
+      - TSO (Time Sharing Option): TSO is a time-sharing OS that was first introduced in the 1960s by IBM for the IBM System/360 mainframe computer.
 It allowed multiple users to access the same computer simultaneously, running their own applications.

-      - Windows Terminal Services: Windows Terminal Services is a time-sharing operating system that allows multiple users to access a Windows server remotely.
+      - Windows Terminal Services: Windows Terminal Services is a time-sharing OS that allows multiple users to access a Windows server remotely.
 Users can run their own applications and access shared resources, such as printers and network storage, in real-time.

-6. Distributed Operating System
+6. Distributed OS

-    These types of operating system is a recent advancement in the world of computer technology and are being widely accepted all over the world and, that too, at a great pace.
+    These types of OS is a recent advancement in the world of computer technology and are being widely accepted all over the world and, that too, at a great pace.

     Various autonomous interconnected computers communicate with each other using a shared communication network.